-- C. A graduate of NTU (台大) or an equally intelligent & capable graduate of NTUST (天大地大...) - The signaling theory of education: Employers assume the lvy League grad has more ability than the state university grad. - D. Someone who graduated from a state university with a 3.7 GPA, or someone who graduated from the same university with a 2.4 GPA - The human capital theory of education: A higher GPA reflects greater learning, which leads to higher productivity and wages.
+- C. A graduate of NTU (台大) or an equally intelligent & capable graduate of NTUST (天大地大...) - The signaling theory of education: Employers assume the Ivy League grad has more ability than the state university grad. - D. Someone who graduated from NTU (台大) with a 3.7 GPA, or someone who graduated from the same university with a 2.4 GPA - The human capital theory of education: A higher GPA reflects greater learning, which leads to higher productivity and wages.

-2018 Cengage Learning®.
-May not be scanned, oppied or duplicated, or posted to a publicly accessible website, in whole or in part, except for us spermitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning sanagement system for classroom use.
+ie scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use h a certain product or service or otherwise on a password-protected website or school-approved learning

-- Discrimination - Offering of different opportunities to similar individuals who differ only by - Race, ethnic group, sex, age, or other personal characteristics
+- Discrimination - Offering of different opportunities to similar individuals who differ only by - · Race, ethnic group, sex, age, or other personal characteristics